-MRhythmizer is the plug-in you need if you want to inject a little magic into your music production or sound design.
-It’s an effect plugin that lets you control and manipulate creative; glitches, filters, gates, stutter fx, tape stops… time-based modifications, modulations, and much more!
+MRhythmizer is the plug-in you need if you want to add sauce to your music production or sound design.
+It’s a plugin that lets you control and manipulate creative; glitches, filters, gates, stutter fx, tape stops… time-based modifications, modulations, and much more!

-Anything you can fathom in manipulation space, MRythmizer is capable of delivering.
+Anything you can fathom in manipulation space, MRhythmizer is capable of delivering.
 While the plugin’s GUI is simple, the power under the hood is anything but that.

 Now, there are similar tools, such as Gross Beat and Halftime, and both are good, but neither is as robust or flexible as MRhythmizer.

 MeldaProduction really thought about what the user(s) needed to control; Dry/Wet (aka the mix knob), Attack, and Release, as well as Filter and Volume Control!